Natz396/ontopanel_diagrams.net/README.md

 **Please note!
 The official Diagrams.net website does not contain this plugin, only this version here.**

 Visit Ontopanel-diagrams.net version: [diagrams.net with Ontopanel](https://yuechenbam.github.io/src/main/webapp/index.html)
+For OpenBIS: [diagrams.net] (https://natz396.github.io/src/main/webapp/index.html)

 Because this plugin version is hosted in the GithubPage, only the editor feature is available, other features related to Git or Collarbtion are not available.